Blog

 New Guidelines for Contract Staff in Singapore

-There is a good news for Contract Staff in Singapore as The Ministry of Manpower (MOM), National Trades Union Congress (NTUC), and the Singapore National Employers Federation (SNEF), have jointly developed a set of Tripartite Guidelines on the Employment of Term Contract Employees
+There is a good news for Contract Staff in Singapore as The Ministry of Manpower (MOM), National Trades Union Congress (NTUC), and the Singapore National Employers Federation (SNEF), have jointly developed a set of Tripartite Guidelines on the Employment of Term Contract Employees since 2016.

-Last year, 202,400 Singaporeans and permanent residents were employed on term contracts, making up 11.3 per cent of the resident workforce – a rate that has mostly held steady in the last 10 years.
+In 2017, 202,400 Singaporeans and permanent residents were employed on term contracts, making up 11.3 per cent of the resident workforce – a rate that has mostly held steady in the last 10 years.
 With the ongoing economic restructuring and slowdown in Singapore and global economies, Singapore employment agency consultants have observed that contract staff employment is likely to see an increasing trend.

 “Hopefully, these guidelines can help close the loophole where fixed- term employees can be short-changed by unscrupulous employers who deliberately break their contracts to deny them their statutory employment benefits,” said National Trades Union Congress assistant secretary-general Zainal Sapari.